streamnative/pulsar_weekly/2019/2019-10/2019-10-18-pulsar-weekly.md

+---
+title: "Community Weekly Update"
-[Community Weekly Update] 2019-10-07 ~ 2019-10-18
+date: 2019-10-07 ~ 2019-10-18

-This is the first weekly community update, which helps you quickly capture Pulsar's highlights and spot trends over last week, meanwhile strengthen the communication and connection within the Pulsar family.
+description: "This is the first weekly community update, which helps you quickly capture Pulsar's highlights and spot trends over last week, meanwhile strengthen the communication and connection within the Pulsar family."
+---

 ## Pulsar Development